francis-collab/alu-shell/init_files_variables_and_expansions/README.md

-# Task 13: Print number with two decimal places

-## Description
+# Task 3: Counting the Number of Directories in the PATH
-This script prints the value of the environment variable NUM formatted to two decimal places.
+This script counts the number of directories in the `PATH` environment variable